nasa/cumulus/docs/features/dead_letter_archive.md

 - dead_letter_recovery_cpu
 - dead_letter_recovery_memory

-These values can be configured to increase according to configuration table in https://docs.aws.amazon.com/AmazonECS/latest/developerguide/fargate-tasks-services.html if the process is failing due to memory errors with high concurrency/connection limits/faster performance is desired.
+These values can be configured to increase according to configuration table in [Fargate Services Documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/fargate-tasks-services.html) if the process is failing due to memory errors with high concurrency/connection limits/faster performance is desired.

-See https://nasa.github.io/cumulus/docs/features/dead_letter_archive for more information on this feature.
+See (Cumulus DLA Documentation)[https://nasa.github.io/cumulus/docs/features/dead_letter_archive] for more information on this feature.

 ## Dead Letter Archive Message structure